-Recruitment, Training & Support of Personnel
+5. Recruitment, Training & Support of Personnel

-TEN has a recruitment policy which includes safeguarding actions.
+TEN has a recruitment policy which includes safeguarding actions and complies with safer recruitment guidelines.
 TEN considers safeguarding throughout the recruitment process and explicitly in requests for references and undertakes DBS checks where applicable.
 TEN provides relevant training on safeguarding for those members of staff, volunteers, ambassadors and short-term team members (TEN representatives) who undertake visits to partners or where their role means they are likely to engage with children, young people and / or vulnerable adults.
 The role description will make clear if this is the case and used as the framework for deciding on appropriate training in relation to safeguarding.